ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 We must pass the value in WEI format.
 For reference, 10 \*\* 18 WEI = 1 AVAX

-You can use the [snowtrace unit converter](https://snowtrace.io/unitconverter) to view more unit conversions
+You can use the [snowtrace unit converter](https://snowtrace.io/unitconverter) to view more unit conversions.

 ### Step 5 - Run The Export And Import Scripts